Frequently Asked Questions

 How much do I owe out of pocket?

-Complete the 2016-17 Award Letter Information to determine your out of pocket cost.
+Complete the Cost Estimate Worksheet in the Award Letter Information to determine your out of pocket cost.
 You may also review your Student Account Statement on VitNet.

 Why didn’t I get as much financial aid as last year?